WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 '
 ```

-We can now go to http://localhost:3003, the main Causemos UI.
+We can now go to [http://localhost:3003](http://localhost:3003), the main Causemos UI.
 Click on `New Analysis Project` and
-enter "Tutorial" for the `Name`, and select "Tutorial" under `Knowledge Base`, then click
+enter "Tutorial" for the `Name`, and select "Tutorial knowledge base" under `Knowledge Base`, then click
 on `Save & Finish`.
-Once the project is ready, click on "+ Create CAG" and click "Save" on the
+Once the project is ready, click on `+ Create CAG` and click `Save` on the
 dialogue that pops up.
-Now click on the "Search Knowledge Base" button on top and then on "Graph"
+Now click on the `Search Knowledge Base` button on top and then on `Graph`
 to see the graphical view of the KB.

 <p align="center">